Click4Assistance UK Live Chat Software LGPS | employer administration guide - leavers Skip to main content Skip to footer

 Leavers

-This section covers the key rules around opting out, rejoining, and early benefit payments within the LGPS, focusing on different membership durations and eligibility criteria.
+This section covers the key rules around leaving or opting out the scheme, understanding what pay we need and how to calculate it, focusing on different membership durations and eligibility criteria.

 Opting out and leaving before retirement age